 - 1 tablespoon lemon zest, (zest of 1 lemon)

-- 1 tablespoon coconut oil, melted and cooled, or avocado oil or ghee
+- 1 tablespoon coconut oil, avocado oil or ghee, melted and cooled

 - 2 teaspoons vanilla extract